TMJUSTNOW/GettingAndCleaningData/README.md

    * `y_train` and `y_test` data-sets are loaded, in full, without determining column classes due to their small size. `rbind()` merges the two into data.frame `y`
    * the same process is performed on `subject_train` and `subject_test` data-sets producing `subjects`

-2. Extract measurements on mean and standard deviation
+2. Extracts measurements on mean and standard deviation
    * `features.txt` dataset is loaded into a data.frame from which only variable names containing `"std()"` and `"mean()"` are extracted and applied to a subseting function on `x` to obtain the desired data.frame `data`
    * a character vector `sanitized_names` of names to tidy-up is obtained from vector `features` using `grep()`